 The Company has put in place a Board Diversity Policy.
 This policy sets out the framework for promoting diversity within the Board.
-In reviewing Board composition and succession planning, the NC will consider the benefits of all aspects of diversity, including diversity of background, experience, gender, age and other relevant factors as a key element to support the attainment of objective and development of the Group.
+In reviewing Board composition and succession planning, the NC will consider the benefits of all aspects of diversity, including diversity of background, skills, expertise, gender, age and other relevant factors as a key element to support the attainment of objective and development of the Group.
 These differences will be considered in determining the optimum composition of the Board and when possible should be balanced appropriately.
-The current Board comprises three (3) Directors with deep industry experience, three (3) Directors with accounting/financial management experience, one (1) Director with legal background and the Directors' ages range from 51 to 77.
+The current Board comprises four (4) Directors with deep industry experience, two (2) Directors with accounting/financial management experience, one (1) Director with legal background and the Directors' ages range from 52 to 78.

 In recognition of the importance of gender as an important aspect of diversity, we strive to have at least one female director on the Board.
 The Board has two female directors currently.
-To achieve this, we will ensure that:
+Notwithstanding this, we will continue to ensure that: